Oxford: Railway

-River and canal
+Passengers for Heathrow Airport can change at Paddington for the Heathrow Express, and at Reading for services to or the RailAir coach link to Heathrow.
+CrossCountry runs direct services to and further afield.

+Water

 Oxford was historically an important port on the River Thames, with this section of the river being called the Isis; the Oxford-Burcot Commission in the 17th century attempted to improve navigation to Oxford.
 Iffley Lock and Osney Lock lie within the bounds of the city.
 In the 18th century the Oxford Canal was built to connect Oxford with the Midlands.
 Commercial traffic has given way to recreational use of the river and canal.
 Oxford was the original base of Salters Steamers (founded in 1858), which was a leading racing-boatbuilder that played an important role in popularising pleasure boating on the Upper Thames.
 The firm runs a regular service from Folly Bridge downstream to Abingdon and beyond.